 About the Artists:

-Liana Mesaikou (playwright/performer) is an LA-based Greek writer/actress.
+Liana Mesaikou (playwright/performer) is an LA-based Greek comedian (writer & actress).
 She has directed and acted in a number of theater productions in Athens (Greece) and London.
 She earned her Master’s in Text & Performance Studies at King’s College London & RADA, and has studied comedy at The Groundlings, Second City and iO West.
 She recently completed her MFA in Screenwriting at UC Riverside where she was awarded the prestigious Gluck fellowship to develop two comedic interactive projects for kids (Level Up! and Time Travelers).
 Fifty Shades of Melania is her first one-woman show.
 Liana also wrote the script for the 12th Orpheus Awards at the LA Greek Film Festival in 2018 and is a late night comedy contributor on Ladies Night Live!
 She can be seen around LA performing improv (short & long form) and sketch comedy at venues such as the Gary Austin stage at the Groundlings, Second City, the Pack Theater, the Clubhouse etc. In September 2020, she started hosted her own late-night show “Dear America with Liana Mesaikou“.

 (director) is a fiction writer, playwright, screenwriter and director.
 Directing credits include the world premieres of Low Tech by Jeff Folschinsky, 99 Impossible Things (writer/director), The X-Mas Cabaret (writer/director), Traveling Carnival Freakshow (writer/director), Modern Love by Anthony Mora, Sally Spector the Musical by David Johnson (Hurricane Season Festival), The Bad Habit by Constance Humphrey Egan (Hurricane Season Festival), The Theory of Silence (co-writer/director).
 Her assistant director credits include Preposterous and Turkey Day at the Eclectic Company Theatre (dir.
 Taylor Ashbrook) and Bunny Bunny at the Falcon Theatre (dir.
 Dimitri Toscas).
 For more on Chelsea’s work click here.